Fur people: Economic base

-Institutions

-Islam is the major religion among the Fur people, although some still practice their own religion.
-The schools called (Kalwa) in this region teach the Quran.
-Classes begin at 6–7 years and they continue learning the Quran (though not entirely in school) for the rest of their lives.
-Normal schooling is also practiced in these schools.

-The main occupation here is farming.
-The Fur people are excellent farmers.
-They grow and harvest wheat, herbs, spices, etc. Wealth is not really important for the Fur people.
-Only his knowledge of the Quran determines his altitude.

 History

-The Fur people came from southern Africa, specifically Central African Republic to the northwest of Sudan, where they settled in Darfur.
+The Fur people came from Central Africa, specifically the Central African Republic and Chad to the northwest of Sudan, where they settled in Darfur.
 They had 36 sultanates.
-The Fur were also one of the first people from other ethnic groups in the country who were picked to build the wall covering and mosque surrounding the Kaaba.Moreover, they managed to send conveys informs of aid every year to Makkah.
+The Fur were also one of the first people from other ethnic groups in the country who were picked to build the wall covering and mosque surrounding the Kaaba.
+Moreover, they managed to send conveys informs of aid every year to Makkah.

 Political situation

 Until 1916, the Fur were ruled by an independent sultanate and were oriented politically to peoples in Chad.
-Though the ruling dynasty before that time, as well as the common people, had long been Muslims they have not been arabized.
+Though the ruling dynasty before that time, as well as the common people, had long been Muslims, they have not been Arabized.
 They are now incorporated into the Sudan political system.
 The Fur had been basically independent from the 17th century.
 After British reconquest in 1899, the British approved the re-establishment of the Fur Sultanate, assumed by Ali Dinar when the Mahdist movement crumbled.

 Mahdist revolts continued to break out in Sudan until 1916.
 The fall of Darfur was decided when Ali Dinar declared loyalty to the Ottoman Empire in World War I. The British abolished the Fur Sultanate in 1916 after Dinar died in battle.

-In World War I Darfur made a bid for independence by allying with Turkey against the British.
+During World War I, Darfur made a bid for independence by allying with Turkey against the British.
 The British conquered Darfur in 1916, and since then it has been part of Sudan.
-Since the 1970s, the Darfur area has suffered some of the effects of the northern Arab war prosecuted in the south against Southern ethnic groups who wanted to secede from the Sudan.
+Since the 1970s, the Darfur area has suffered some of the effects of the northern Arab war prosecuted in the south against Southern ethnic groups who wanted to secede from Sudan.

-War has been the primary factor in the last few decades of the Darfur area.
+War and conflict have ravaged the Darfur region in recent decades.
 A civil war lasted about 20 years until the end of the 20th Century.
-A new conflict arose in 2003, involving local Arab militia called Janjaweed attacking the African peoples village by village in a campaign of terror, reportedly supported by the Sudanese military.
+Conflict in the region arose again in 2003, deriving from earlier disputes surrounding water and land use between the Fur and other sedentary agricultural populations and Arab nomadic groups who had historically inhabited the region.
+The Sudanese military, in alliance with a proxy Arab nomadic militia known as the Janjaweed, orchestrated a concerted, scorched earth campaign in Darfur against the Fur and other historically sedentary groups.
+Forces would move from village to village, burning nearly everything in many places and carrying out a campaign of mass sexual violence against civilians, including children.
+This resulted in the deaths of upwards of 200,000 to 300,000 civilians from 2003-2005.
+The Darfur region has remained a bastion for forces of the RSF, an outgrowth of earlier Janjaweed militias, amid the ongoing Sudanese Civil War, with violence against Fur inhabitants and other targeted and displaced groups increasing at a rapid, concentrated pace.
+Many human rights observers have described the RSF's campaign in the region and in its siege of the North Darfurian capital of Al-Fashir, as constituting crimes against humanity, and, at its greatest extremes, genocide.